How the Wolcott community is a helping young girl in need of service dog

 “We have been overwhelmed.
 Almost everything has stemmed from just that one post,” said Smith.

 They’ve collected 55,000 bottles and cans and each elementary school in Wolcott hosted a shoe drive.
-Through this and with other donations, they collected 700 pair of sneakers.
+Through this and with other donations, they collected 700 pairs of sneakers.

 “It’s humbling and amazing to know that there is a community that welcoming.
 Especially when you’re going through something as a family and doing something that will benefit my daughter, it’s amazing,” said Smith.